wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

 Instances are organized by datacenter as well, and might be configured for multiple sections.
 An instance object contains the following properties:

-* `hostname` the name of the host where the instance is located
 * `host_ip` the ipv4 or ipv6 address of the instance
 * `port` the TCP port of the instance
 * `sections` a dictionary of configurations for the sections this instance belongs